LightSwitch: Passing data between screens - Example 1: Passing a string

 For other posts in this series, see our series list.

-Recently I saw a question about how you can pass data between screens, which is something we do a lot of in our system – so I thought I would share details on how we do it.
-There is a number of ways to do this, so we will start this series with a simple way of passing a string.
+Recently, I saw a question about how you can pass data between screens—which is something we do a lot in our system—so I thought I would share details on how we do it.
+There are a number of ways to do this, so we’ll start this series with a simple way of passing a string.

 As with each part of this series, the code can be found on GitHub.

-1. For the first example what we will do is pass a hard coded string from a button on screen to a second screen.
-We start off by adding a button (called Pop) to a screen.
+- For the first example, what we’ll do is pass a hardcoded string from a button on one screen to a second screen.
+We start by adding a button (called Pop) to a screen.

-3. On the new screen we add a custom control and set the data to be Screen.
+- On the new screen, we add a custom control and set its data to Screen.

-4. The core of this method is first to add a new data item.
-For this example we will specify it as follows
+- The core of this method is adding a new data item.
+For this example, we specify it as follows:

 - Screen Member Type: Local Property